GPU-MD-Analysis/MDGPUAnalysis/README.md

 make

 e.g.
 cd MSD
 make

-Note that most of the codes reads .dcd format as an input.
+Note that most of the codes read .dcd format as an input.